zahrashabani2000/img2caption/README.md

    - Click "Generate Caption"
    - View the AI-generated description

-2. **Chat with Images**:
+2. **Conversational Chat with Images**:
    - Click on "Chat" tab
-   - Upload an image and/or enter a message
+   - Upload an image and/or enter a message to start a conversation
-   - Have a conversation about the image with the AI
+   - **Continue the conversation**: Send follow-up messages - the AI remembers the entire conversation history
+   - **Conversation status**: See real-time indicators showing if you're continuing a conversation
+   - **Start fresh**: Click the "New Chat" button to clear conversation history and begin a new discussion
-   - Ask questions or request analysis of the image content
+   - Ask questions, request analysis, or discuss multiple aspects of the image - context is maintained across all messages

 ### API Endpoints